Divorce & Nondisclosure of Assets

 For most people, divorcing someone that you thought you would spend your entire life with can be difficult.
-Having to determine custody if there are children involved, as well as having to divide up marital assets and losses can be difficult to overcome.
-These situations can be made easier when both divorcing spouses have come to an understanding and a written agreement has been made between the parties to be amicable and when assets and losses are generally known by the parties.
+Having to determine custody if there are children involved, as well as having to divide up marital assets and losses, can create difficult situations to navigate.
+These situations can become easier when both divorcing spouses have come to an understanding with a written agreement to be amicable and when assets and losses are generally known by the parties.

-But what happens when you discover that your divorcing spouse has not disclosed all of their assets?
-If you or a loved one have been denied emergency treatment, it is in your best interest to contact an experienced Birmingham family law attorney so that we can strategize about the best possible outcomes for your situation.
+But what happens when you discover that your divorcing spouse has not disclosed all of his or her assets?
+It is in your best interest to contact an experienced Birmingham family law attorney, such as ours at MSN, so that we can strategize about the best possible outcomes for your situation.

 One of the many challenges that divorcing couples must face is dividing up their marital assets and their marital losses.
 Some couples are able to cooperate with each other and choose how they would like to divide up custody as well as their assets.
 However, this is not always the case with divorcing couples.
 Alabama is an equitable distribution state.
 That means, generally, in Alabama, the rule for divorcing couples is that the division of marital property is to be equitable, though it may not necessarily be equal depending on the facts.
 For the most part, if the undisclosed facts are so significant whereas one party is extremely harmed, there is a duty to disclose all assets.